 Believe it or not, some injured workers are actually told not to seek medical attention, or to use their health insurance for an on-the-job injury.
 This is wrong.
 If you are injured at work, we urge you to report your injury and request to see a doctor immediately.
 No matter what caused the injury, even if it was your own fault, as long as you were working, or on the clock at the time of the incident, you are entitled to workers’ compensation benefits.

 My employer fired me after I submitted a workers’ comp claim.
 What should I do?

 Firing, demoting, punishing, or discriminating against an employee who has claimed workers’ compensation benefits is illegal and called “retaliation”.
 It is against the law in California and the California Labor Code has a special provision that protects you.
 If you are the victim of retaliation, we can help you.

 Not all work injuries are physical in nature.
 In fact, some of the most difficult injuries to overcome are psychologically based.
 Employees in high-pressure or dangerous careers commonly develop mental traumas.
 Unfortunately, employees are also often subjected to ridicule, harassment, or manipulation by co-workers or unfair, disparaging bosses.
 Anxiety, post-traumatic stress disorder (PTSD) and depression are just a few examples of mental health disorders that result from workplace stress or trauma.
 A severe mental impairment can make it impossible to continue working until you receive the necessary treatment.

 The California workers’ compensation system provides benefits for psychologically injured workers, however, actually getting those benefits can be complicated as these cases are routinely denied.
-At Burns Law Group, we have successfully overcome denied psychological and psychiatric injury claims and obtained high value settlements and dispositions for our clients.
+At Burns Law Group, APC, we have successfully overcome denied psychological and psychiatric injury claims and obtained high value settlements and dispositions for our clients.
 We will help you fight for your workers’ compensation benefits with skill and compassion.